In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 > Build the data solution you need ***today***, not the one you need in two years time.

-Building data solutions for a large company with huge volumes of data is complicated and costly.
-They cost a lot of money to build and maintain.
-These types of solutions do not let the data team quickly engineer and analyse information.
+Building data solutions for large volumes of data is complicated, costly to build and expensive to maintain.
+They do not let the data team quickly engineer and analyse information will can create a bottleneck to information.
 When a company has small data volumes, the speed at which the team can engineer and analyse is much more important.
 With speed, you can begin to experiment and understand how customers are using your product.
 Which will help drive the strategy, prioritise the roadmap and make your business grow!

 <!-- ![DataGrowth]({{site.baseurl}}/images/Experimentation_and_data_impact.jpg){:loading="lazy"} -->
 <!-- *Photo by [Harley Davidson](https://unsplash.com/photos/VhcxuEGNXo4) on [Unsplash](https://unsplash.com/)* -->